raaftech/elasticsearch/README.md

 <a id="kubernetes">

-## Deploying on Kubernetes
+## Deployment using Kubernetes

-On to Kubernetes..
+ And with Kubernetes..

 <a id="openshift">